03yadavankit/GUICalc/README.md

 ## Installation

 To use the calculator app, you need to have Python and Kivy installed on your system.
-Follow these steps to install the necessary dependencies:

-1. Install Python (version X.X.X) from the official Python website: https://www.python.org/downloads/

-2. Install Kivy framework by running the following command in your terminal or command prompt:
+Install Kivy framework by running the following command in your terminal or command prompt:

 ## Usage